grannycart/by-sound-alone/content/FAQ-draft.md

 ## What genre is it exactly?
 Speculative fiction, for sure.
 Not a traditional submarine novel.
-Not alternate history exactly (Hitler doesn't win the war) Hard to pin down exactly.
+Not alternate history exactly (Hitler doesn't win the war).
+Hard to pin down precisely.

 Needs a new genre label: grimepunk?